Python Web Scraping in 2025: Tools, Tips & Proxies

 print(f"- {lang.capitalize()}: {count}")

-Add this analysis code block to the end of your `reddit_scraper.py` file (after the scraping loop finishes).
-Running the full script will now scrape the pages and then output a sorted list of language mentions based on the titles collected.
+Append this block to the end of reddit_scraper.py, after the scraping loop.
+Running the full script scrapes the pages, then prints a ranked list of language mentions.

 # Replace with your actual Evomi credentials and endpoint